guardian/riff-raff/riff-raff/public/docs/reference/riff-raff.yaml.md

 The riff-raff.yaml configuration file
 =====================================

+If you are using [@guardian/cdk](https://github.com/guardian/cdk) this file can now be generated automatically as part of your build.
+See https://github.com/guardian/cdk/tree/main/src/riff-raff-yaml-file#usage for more details.

-Whilst writing riff-raff.yaml files you are strongly advised to use the [Validate Template feature](/configuration/validation) in Riff-Raff to get fast feedback.
+If you need to write or edit riff-raff.yaml files by hand you are strongly advised to use the [Validate Template feature](/configuration/validation) in Riff-Raff to get fast feedback.

+Here is some more information about the structure of this configuration file:

 ```yaml
 stacks: